[Date changed–posted 9/14/18 (replaces 10/28/11 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish the university policy regarding other employment, faculty consulting, and the holding of public offices by university employees.

-REVIEW: This OP will be reviewed in October of odd-numbered years by the senior vice provost with recommended revisions forwarded to the provost/senior vice president.
+REVIEW: This OP will be reviewed in October of even-numbered years by the Senior Vice Provost with substantive revisions forwarded to the Provost and Senior Vice President.

 a.
 Outside Employment